Shorea robusta: Uses

 Sal is one of the most important sources of hardwood timber in India, with hard, coarse-grained wood that is light in colour when freshly cut, but becomes dark brown with exposure.
-The wood is resinous and durable, and is sought-after for construction, although not well suited to planing and polishing.
+The wood is resinous and durable, and is sought after for construction, although not well suited to planing and polishing.
 The wood is especially suitable for constructing frames for doors and windows.

 The dry leaves of sal are a major source for the production of leaf plates and bowls called patravali in India and Nepal.
-It is also used as a popular substitute for foam or plastic plates in street food culture in Nepal and India.
 The used leaves/plates are readily eaten by goats and cattle.
-The tree has therefore protected northern India from a flood of styrofoam and plastic plates that would have caused tremendous pollution.
 In Nepal, its leaves are used to make local plates and vessels called "tapari", "doona" and "bogata" in which rice and curry is served.
-However, the use of such "natural" tools have sharply declined during last decade.
+However, the use of such "natural" tools have sharply declined during the last decade.

 Sal tree resin is known as sal dammar or Indian dammar, ṛla in Sanskrit.
 It is used as an astringent in Ayurvedic medicine, burned as incense in Hindu ceremonies, and used to caulk boats and ships.

 Sal seeds and fruit are a source of lamp oil and vegetable fat.
 The seed oil is extracted from the seeds and used as cooking oil after refining.